samrat-ghosh-13/shuffle-sort/README.md

 ## Project Link

-The Project is hosted using Github pages.
+The Project is hosted using Vercel.

 > <https://samrat-ghosh-13.github.io/shuffle-sort/>